King Ray Lindstrom

 If you are up-to-date with your computer, you should be able to hear the clips below.
 All commentary is written by C.J.
 Brown.
 Enjoy.

-Just click once or twice on the play button (triangle on left side of box).
-To stop it, click the pause button.
+To listen, just click on the play button.
+To stop, click the pause button.

 The Jerry Stowe Show